buildmotion/angular-rules-engine-EXAMPLE/README.md

 + Angular CLI
 + NodeJS/NPM

+###Create New Angular 2 Application

-1. Create a new Angular 2 application using the Angular 2 CLI.
+Create a new Angular 2 application using the Angular 2 CLI.
 Use the `ng init` command to create the source in an existing folder.

 ```txt
     ng init
 ```

-2. Run: `npm install angular-rules-engine`
+###Install angular-rules-engine

+Use npm to install the package.
+The installation process will also add any required dependencies to your project.

 ```txt
 npm install angular-rules-engine
 ```
+###Update package.json File

-3. Update the `dependencies` section of the package.json file to include "angular-rules-engine".
+Update the `dependencies` section of the package.json file to include `angular-rules-engine`.

 ```js
 {
   "name": "angular-rules-engine-example",